apache/causeway-site/content/getting-started/quickstart-archetype.md

 If you do this, note that the context path changes; check the console output.

 In addition to the standard WAR< the archetype also builds a self-hosted version of the WAR.
-You can therefore also simply run the WAR as a standalone app:
+You can therefore also simply run the WAR as a standalone app; for example:

 <pre>
-java -jar webapp/target/myapp-webapp-1.0-SNAPSHOT-jetty-console.war
+java -jar viewer-wicket/target/myapp-viewer-wicket-1.0-SNAPSHOT-jetty-console.war
 </pre>

 This can also be accomplished using an embedded Ant target provided in the build script: